This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 - A small orchard with apple, plum and greengage trees

 - A raised bed with native herbs for community use

 - A living willow tunnel (known as the Magic Tunnel) and some simple play structures using recycled wood

 The funding for all these initiatives was sourced by the Friends Group.
-All structures were built or installed by volunteers and all maintenance (other than grass cutting) is carried out by the Friends Group.
+All structures were built or installed by volunteers and all maintenance is carried out by the Friends Group.

 - A grassed area with additional seating

 - A community garden with raised beds or allotment plots